RJMourits/Modelling-the-enslaved-as-historical-persons/README.md

 ## 1. Introduction

 In this document, we reflect on how to implement historical person data on enslaved people as Linked Data.
-Our aim is to use the [PiCo model](https://www.personsincontext.org) to fit all historical person observations  and to provide flexibility and guidelines for extending the model.
+Our aim is to use the [PiCo model](https://www.personsincontext.org) to fit all historical person observations by using the guidelines for flexible and extended reuse the model.

-The PiCo model states how information on common factors in historical person observations, such as age, dates of birth, marriage, and death, occupations, relations between family members, roles in source documents, etc. should be described.
 In order to effectively communicate (historical) person data, the Dutch Center for Family History (CBG) has developed the Persons in Context (PiCo) model (Woltjer et al., 2024), on the basis of the ROAR model developed by Menno den Engelse and Leon van Wissen (2021).
+The PiCo model states how information on common factors in historical person observations, such as age, dates, occupations, relations between family members, roles in source documents, etc. should be described.

 The PiCo model reuses as many existing URIs as possible to describe historical person data, as it encourages communities to give the same name to the same entity.
-This prevents discussions on naming and describing resources that have already been authoritatively defined, such as birth dates or names.
-Moreover, this makes data more findable as people can search on one common term, rather than having to waste time on resolving a potentially endless list of variations in modelling the same concept.
-And, perhaps even more importantly, it also enforces stringent definitions of properties and resources that can be used for efficient knowledge interfering
+This prevents discussions on naming and describing resources that have already been authoritatively defined.
+Moreover, this makes data more findable as people can search on one common term, rather than having to waste time on resolving a potentially endless list of variations.
+And, perhaps most importantly, it enforces stringent definitions of properties and resources that can be used for efficient knowledge interference.

 <br>